abdullahbf/Bikesharing/README.md

 ![NYC Citibike Story (6)](https://user-images.githubusercontent.com/92544151/167490978-6c5e1bbb-2ee7-4347-ad64-8097794b45f7.png)

 Vast majority of the users were subscribers and this is enouraging for someone looking to start a similar project.
-These subscribers guarantee a somewhat consistent revenue stream.
+These subscribers guarantee a consistent revenue stream.

 ## Summary: